ikivanc/Digital-Travel-Assistant/README.md

 ## Import LUIS.AI Application
 For handling NLP part we've defined our entities like below entity types under 'HotelSearch' intent.
 In this sample we haven't defined other intents.

-You can download json export of LUIS application from here [TravelApp.json](LuisApp/TravelApp.json) They import this LUIS application into your own LUIS account and then you can connect in 'BotConfiguration' file.
+You can download json export of LUIS application from here [TravelApp.json](LuisApp/TravelApp.json) then import this LUIS application into your own LUIS account and then you can connect in 'BotConfiguration' file.

 ![](screenshots/luisentities.png)